 The Pitzhanger Hub

 The self-designed former home of influential British architect Sir John Soane, Pitzhanger is a Grade I listed museum and gallery in the heart of Ealing, London.
 A registered charity, the 1804 country house is now a significant heritage attraction with a sizable team of volunteers.
-A need for new flexible space was identified by the Trust to provide the team with a dedicated area to relax, socialise, and learn, as well as offer the local community and charity groups a place to connect.
+A need for the new space was identified by the Trust to provide the team with a dedicated area to relax, socialise, and learn, as well as offer the local community and charity groups a place to connect.

 Webb Yates worked closely with Jo Townshend Architects, as well as conservation officers at Ealing Council and local amenity groups, to produce an elegant structural solution.